 The wedding MC tends to announce the most important information at the start of the wedding reception.

-You’ll also usually be requested to introduce the guest who will be making speeches.
-Keep the introductions short, a simple “Next we have the maid-of-honor!”.
+You’ll also usually be requested to introduce the most important roles (Best Man, Maid of Honor, Father of the Bride) who will be making speeches.
+Keep the introductions short, a simple “Next we have the best man!”.

 You could walk over to the tables and say something like, “Hi there!
 I hope you’re enjoying yourselves!
 I believe they are going to be doing the garter toss in a few minutes, so if you’d like to head over to the dance floor?”